 The Doris Duke Conservation Scholars Program at NAU (DDCSP@NAU)

-The University of Washington and University of Florida host Doris Duke Conservation Scholars Programs, too!
-Check out our programs page for summarized descriptions of all three programs.
+The University of Washington, University of California Santa Cruz, University of Michigan and University of Florida all host Doris Duke Conservation Scholars Programs, too!
+Check out our programs page for summarized descriptions of all programs.

 The Doris Duke Conservation Scholars Program, hosted by Northern Arizona University’s Landscape Conservation Initiative in collaboration with Conservation Science Partners and The Grand Canyon Trust and funded by the Doris Duke Charitable Foundation, serves to ensure that the conservation field is holistic, relevant, and just by providing a transformative educational and research experience for students typically underrepresented in the conservation workforce.
 We aim to honor multiple voices and perspectives to broaden the conservation field’s culture and to ultimately expand how conservation is practiced.